qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - would be nice to have calendar integrated
 - please integrate calendar into your of a
 - is there a plan for calendar integration
-- tbsp is there no way to integrate calendar to this email client
+- is there no way to integrate calendar to this email client
 - new to this app and really like it would like a integrated calendar
 - integrated calendar is not implemented
 - calendar integration similar to google calendar